(Please note this is a foreword from 2017, when the Alt List launched for the first time)

 The Alternative Power 100 Music List is a symbolic gesture.
 It is by no means an accurate reflection of professional achievements, nor is it a hierarchical index supported by scholastic research and/or a substantial amount of nominations.
 It is, nevertheless, our attempt at highlighting the work of our members and their extended networks which often gets overlooked due to market saturation.
 It is our opportunity to showcase non-traditional companies, career paths and levels of success that reject unilateral thinking.
 It is our privilege to express what diversity and representation mean to us, inclusive of mainstream selections and unconventional subcultures alike.
 It is also a chance to reflect and learn about our own shortcomings in an effort to devise solutions that further our objectives beyond gender.

-It’s fascinating, yet not surprising, to learn that the majority of nominations targeted Caucasian women.
+It’s fascinating, yet not surprising, to learn that the majority of (2017) nominations targeted white women.
 It’s safe to say that out of all underprivileged communities in the music business, white women are the most privileged.
 We certainly do not think this is okay and, in this case, it’s an obvious representation of the industry ecosystem (and perhaps society as a whole).
 I personally ensured that within this demographic we covered as many industry verticals as possible (some of which are more “female-friendly” than others) and that, outside of it, there was as much representation as possible.
 I’m aware this list is not 100% inclusive, surely far from it, and I apologize in advance to those who have been left out.
 While unacceptable, I choose to look these shortfalls as an opportunity to learn and take action.
 It’s easier to win a battle when you know who your enemy is.